 - https://www.geeksforgeeks.org/delete-n-nodes-after-m-nodes-of-a-linked-list/ (5 marks)

 I did these 3 questions in around 25-30 minutes as they were fairly easy.
-After this round 110 students from around 1000 students were shortlisted.
+After this round shortlist of 110 students from around 1000 students was released 5 days later.
 Although the criteria was not revealed mostly those who completed all questions with required time and space complexity were selected.

 Tip : Speed can matter in this round if everybody manages to do 3 questions.
 Think about optimization later when you have attempted all 3.